Enter your ZIP code to learn about the CarePlus Medicare Advantage plans in your area.

-CMS will issue new Medicare ID numbers and ID cards to all Medicare beneficiaries between April 1, 2018, and April 1, 2019.
+CMS is issuing new Medicare ID numbers and ID cards to all Medicare beneficiaries between April 1, 2018, and April 1, 2019.

 The Centers for Medicare & Medicaid Services (CMS) uses the HICN with multiple parties, such as Medicare providers and Medicare plans.
 The Medicare Access and CHIP Reauthorization (MACRA) of 2015 mandates the removal of the Social Security number-based HICN from Medicare cards to reduce the risk of medical identity theft.
 Per the legislative requirement, CMS must mail Medicare cards with the new MBI by April 2019.

 Healthcare professionals are affected by this change.
 For additional information, visit (link opens in new window)http://go.cms.gov/ssnri.